Crane1195/DIYB0XX/Detachable Cable/README.md

 7. To find which cable does what, I then cut a ethernet cable in half, cut open its out shell, and strip the ends of the wires.
 I used a 26 gauge wire stripper for this.

 ![image](https://i.imgur.com/3NI6gs5.jpg)
-8. I then plugged the GCC to RJ45 cable and the cut ethernet cable into the Neutrik ethernet passthrough
+8. I then plugged the GCC to RJ45 cable and the cut ethernet cable into the Neutrik ethernet passthrough.

 ![image](https://i.imgur.com/6bA8qXR.jpg)
 9. Using a multimeter on continuity mode, attach one lead to one of the exposed ethernet wires, and then stick the other lead into the GCC male connector, and find which pin corresponds to which wire.